 3) Make changes based on what works and what doesn’t work

 Before you start optimizing your sales pipeline, it’s important to figure out what exactly you want to achieve.
 What is your goal for this quarter?
 What about the next quarter?
 What does success look like for your business?
 Once you have these answers, it will be easier to determine what changes need to be made in order to reach that goal—and what changes aren’t necessary at all!

 Next: Prioritize Your Sales Processes

 While some businesses have complex sales processes that take several steps before reaching a closed deal, others only have one or two different stages before closing an opportunity.
-Regardless of how many steps are involved in your process, it’s important that everyone knows what needs to happen when so they can work together as efficiently as possible without hindrances along the way.
+Regardless of how many steps are involved in your process, it’s important that everyone knows what needs to happen and when so they can work together as efficiently as possible without hindrances along the way.

 Pipelines are made up of leads that you’ve identified and qualified as potential customers, and they can be broken down into several parts:

 - Inbound Leads – These are leads who have reached out to you (via email, social media, etc.) because they have a problem that your business solves.